 Since causes of hair loss vary, the ideal treatment for hair loss does as well.
 In general, though, treatment options include:

-- Repletion of nutrients (consider nutrient analysis that we offer at TWIHW including Spectracell and NutrEval )
+- Repletion of nutrients (consider a functional nutrient analysis that we offer at TWIHW including Spectracell FIA and Genova Metabolomix)

-- Address hormone imbalance (test yourself for hormone imbalance here: https://woodlandswellnessmd.com/test-yourself.html).
+- Address hormone imbalance (test yourself for hormone imbalance here).
 We recommend balancing hormones using bio-identical hormones, nutritional interventions, and/or detoxification.
 Also keep in mind that blood tests often fail to reveal hormone imbalances and deficiencies.
 Labs can lie.
 Symptoms don’t.

 - Topical treatments such as Rogaine, Nioxin, and topical solutions specially formulated at compounding pharmacies (available by prescription only)

 - Stress management

 - Avoid over-styling, over-heating, and over-treating your hair